 - The pressure dial gauge is a delicate instrument and must be handled with care.
 Do not submerge the pressure dial gauge, allow it to come into contact with liquid, or subject it to freezing temperatures. - The pressure dial gauge needs to be checked for accuracy prior to each canning season and if any of the following conditions exist: cover has been submerged in water or dropped, parts are rusty, pointer is not in the "0" block, or if you believe the gauge may not be accurate.
 The gauge can usually be checked at your local county extension office.
-If you are unable to have your gauge checked locally, carefully remove it, wrap securely, and send to the Presto Consumer Service Department (see page 33).
-An accurate gauge is necessary to help prevent food spoilage and possible food poisoning.
+If you are unable to have your gauge checked locally, carefully remove it, wrap securely, and send to the Presto Consumer Service Department.
+See "CONSUMER SERVICE INFORMATION" on page 35.
+An accurate gauge is necessary to help prevent food spoilage, possible food poisoning, and avoid potential damage to the canner.